kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 // In k8s.io/api/resource/v1/types.go
 type Device struct {
     // ... existing fields
-    // NodeAllocatableResourceMappings defines the mapping of node resources
+    // NodeAllocatableResources defines the mapping of node resources
     // that are managed by the DRA driver exposing this device.
-This includes resources currently
+These are resources currently
     // reported in v1.Node `status.allocatable` that are not extended resources
     // (see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#extended-resources).
-    // Examples include "cpu", "memory", "ephemeral-storage", and hugepages.
+    // The only allowed keys are "cpu", "memory", and "hugepages-<size>".
     // In addition to standard requests made through the Pod `spec`, these resources
     // can also be requested through claims and allocated by the DRA driver.
     // For example, a CPU DRA driver might allocate exclusive CPUs or auxiliary node memory